shahid-affpilot/Developer-Assignment/Documentation.md

    - Execute "Health Check" request

-    Import the complete API collection using this link:
+    Import the complete API collection by import `Auth System.postman_collection.json` (in my root directory) into postman application.
+Or you can get the collection using this link:
     ```
     https://affpilot-2941.postman.co/workspace/Affpilot-Workspace~2220a0d0-ef3f-410d-84c5-1fd95022775b/collection/44639385-0a9112f5-2843-4de4-ad95-2e094fcb129e
     ```